M1-CHPS/glhpc/docs/lab2.md

 #### d) Implement the linear versions

 While images are 3D structures (When taking the channels into account), you may have noticed that we have stored them as 2D arrays (One linear array per channel).
-Each channel is stored in ROW-MAJOR.
+Each channel is stored in row-major order.

 - Implement two nested loops: the upper levels iterating on the channels, the inner loop iterating over each pixel.
 - Implement one loop: iterate only over the pixel, copying RGB in a single loop.

 Compare the performance by running the `--memory-check` option.
-Which loops give you the best performance ?
+Which loops gives you the best performance ?
 Do you understand why ?

 </div>